 A description of scholarships in need of additional funding follows:

 - African American Alumni Organization Scholarship - These scholarships are awarded to students with the greatest financial need, the first preference is for African American students.
 Allocation Code: SXQAA

-- Dr. Martin Luther King, Jr. Scholarship - Established in Dr. King’s memory, these scholarships are awarded to students who have demonstrated financial need.
+- Dr. Martin Luther King, Jr. Fund - Established in Dr. King’s memory, these scholarships are awarded to students who have demonstrated financial need.
 Allocation Code: SXQKM

 - New Faces of an Ancient People Traditional Powwow Trustee Scholarship ─ American Indian students with demonstrated financial need are considered favorably for this scholarship.
 It is named in honor of the event that showcased the American Indian culture during its eleven-year run in the central Pennsylvania area.
 Allocation code: SXQNF

-- Office for Disability Services Programs - This office provides a welcoming, encouraging, and empowering environment for students with disabilities to ensure equal access, full participation and reasonable accommodations for their academic pursuits.
+- Student Disability Resources - This office provides a welcoming, encouraging, and empowering environment for students with disabilities to ensure equal access, full participation and reasonable accommodations for their academic pursuits.
 It coordinates support services, reasonable academic accommodations, and promotes disability awareness in the university community.
 Allocation Code: XXQDS

 - Office of Veterans Programs - Located at the University Park campus, this office provides services in three major areas: outreach, certification, and general counseling for veterans and Department of Veterans Affairs (DVA) benefits recipients.
 Allocation code: XXQVP

 - Upward Bound Migrant Program - This pre-college program assists 9th -12th grade student with migrant farmworker backgrounds gain academic skills and motivation to prepare for pre-college and post-secondary success.
 Allocation code: XXQUB.

 For descriptions of Educational Equity Units and Programs, please follow this link.